-We expect continued growth in revenue and NOI for the balance of 2023 as we execute on our revenue management system and as we continue to control costs on the recently purchased assets and streamline and integrate operations.
+We expect continued growth in revenue and NOI in 2024 as we execute on our revenue management system and as we continue to control costs.
+We also expect contributions from the acquisitions made in 2023, in fiscal 2022, and as well as those we completed in fiscal 2021 that are now stabilizing.